 However, the view that language and parameters are completely arbitrary doesn’t hold water for a simple and obvious reason – there is much more to language other than its lexicon.
 The grammar and semantics play the same part in understanding the language as knowing the lexicon of that language and those concepts can’t work properly if any of them is unfulfilled.
 For example, there are common sentences that satisfy the lexical and grammatical properties of English yet don’t mean anything because of semantics.
 Such sentence was constructed by Chomsky in his 1957 “Syntactic Structures”: “Colorless green ideas sleep furiously.”
 Although this kind of sentence satisfies the grammatical and lexical requirement, it doesn’t make sense semantically and therefore doesn’t convey any message.
 Therefore, we can’t learn language unless we understand what it means, and this is possible if and only if we are familiar with the lexicon, grammar and semantics of that language.

 In this chapter of the book, Baker discusses the general narrative outside of the formal linguistics that languages differ, like cultures, simply because local traditions are passed onto children through processes of learning and acculturation.
 However, he argues that this is not a case and that language is much more than a simple cultural concept and actually can’t be explained in terms of culture only.
 As his counterargument, he uses the fact that grammar isn’t correlated to any other cultural feature.
-In other words, that narrative doesn’t hold water because the culture of one group is much more similar to the culture of the neighbors than to culture that is placed on the other part of the world but has an unrelated language with the similar grammar structure.
+In other words, that narrative doesn’t hold water because the culture of one group is much more similar to the culture of the neighbors than to culture that is placed on the other part of the world but has an unrelated language with a similar grammatical structure.

-Additionally, in this chapter Baker tries to refute the claims that there exists link between the grammatical properties in parameters and ecological properties in the environment where the language is spoken.
+Additionally, in this chapter Baker tries to refute the claims that there exists a link between the grammatical properties in parameters and ecological properties in the environment where the language is spoken.
 He argues that every language in fact has same expressive power and what he called “fitness”.
-Therefore, the fact that the language is head-first doesn’t make it more suitable to living in larger city or discussion about sports, for example.
-While there are examples where certain languages can express phenomena in their close proximity quicker than the other ones, that doesn’t mean that other languages can’t convey the same message in slightly more words.
-Take for instance the fact that Albanian language has 27 words for different types of moustache and eyebrows.
-While Albanians possess extraordinarily rich lexicon to describe any type of moustache in one word, we must observe that English can do the same, with the exception that it needs to use more words to convey the same message.
+Therefore, the fact that the language is head-first doesn’t make it more suitable to living in a larger city or to a discussion about sports, for example.
+While there are examples where certain languages can express phenomena in their close proximity quicker than other ones, that doesn’t mean that other languages can’t convey the same message in slightly more words.
+Take for instance the fact that the Albanian language has 27 words for different types of moustache and eyebrows.
+While Albanians possess an extraordinarily rich lexicon to describe any type of moustache in one word, we must observe that English can do the same, with the exception that it needs to use more words to convey the same message.

 Finally, parameters are accidents of evolutional history, as Pinker and Bloom would argue.
-They evolved through history, be it as a consequence of conquests, wars and isolation or as a consequence of people trying to add stylistic note to their messages (Old English – Middle English).
-Baker assures that parameters are there to maximize differences in E-language without affecting I-language.
+They evolved through history, be it as a consequence of conquests, wars and isolation or as a consequence of people trying to add stylistic notes to their messages (Old English – Middle English).
+Baker argues that parameters are there to maximize differences in E-language without affecting I-language.
 People have differences in their linguistic principles and these differences are compensated by how people set parameters.